 Your healthcare provider may ask for your waist circumference or use your body weight to calculate your body mass index (BMI) during your routine visit.
 These measurements may tell you and your physician whether you’re at a healthy body weight and composition.
 Being obese puts you at higher risk for health problems such as heart disease, stroke, atrial fibrillation, congestive heart failure, and more.

-High blood glucose levels put you at greater risk of developing insulin resistance, prediabetes and type 2 diabetes.
+High blood glucose or "blood sugar" levels put you at greater risk of developing insulin resistance, prediabetes and type 2 diabetes.
 Untreated diabetes can lead to many serious medical problems including heart disease and stroke.
 If you’re overweight AND you have at least one additional cardiovascular risk factor, your healthcare provider may recommend a blood glucose test.
-Your healthcare provider may also measure glycated hemoglobin A1c levels (A1c %) to estimate risk of prediabetes or diabetes.
-The American Diabetes Association recommends regular screening for diabetes risk at age 45, with repeated tests at least every 3 years.
+Your healthcare provider may also measure glycated hemoglobin A1c levels (A1c %) in your blood to screen for type 2 diabetes.
+An A1c level of 6.5% or higher is used to define diabetes.

 Smoking, physical activity, diet